msanaeirad/network-automation-lab/README.md

-# network-automation-lab
+# Network Automation Lab

+## About

-Hands-on projects focused on:
+This repository contains hands-on labs and automation projects focused on:

 - Python for Network Automation
 - MikroTik Automation